-STEP 1 Write the total number of days that you and your dependants met the required conditions at $\frac{W}{W}$ item M1 on page 5 of your tax return.
+STEP 1 Write at W item M1 on page 5 of your tax return the total number of days that you and your dependants met the required conditions.

 If you were in both exemption categories and the time you were in one exemption category overlapped with the time you were in the other exemption category, only add up the number of days from the day you started in the first category to the last day you were in the second category.
+Do not count each overlapping period separately.

 You were in category 1 for the period 1 August to 30 September and category 2 from 15 September to 1 November.
-The number of days from 1 August to 1 November is 93 days.
-You would show 93 days at Witem M1.
+The number of days from 1 August to 1 November is 93.
+You would show 93 days at w item M1.

-STEP 2 If you had a spouse at any time during 2004-05 you must complete Spouse details - married or de facto on pages 6-7 of your tax return.
-You must also complete Your spouse's name on page 1 of your tax return.
+STEP 2 If you had a spouse at any time during 2005-06 you must complete Spouse details - married or de facto on pages 6-7 of your tax return.

-STEP 3 If you had a child who was a dependant of both you and your spouse and you are claiming a half levy exemption under Part D, both you and your spouse will need to complete a Family agreement declaring that you will pay the half levy for your joint dependants.
+STEP 3 If you had a child who was a dependant of both you and your spouse, and you or your spouse was claiming a half levy exemption under Part D, both you and your spouse will need to complete a Family agreement declaring which one of you will pay the half levy for your joint dependants.
+A draft form for this agreement is shown below.